turbot/steampipe-plugin-googleworkspace/docs/tables/googleworkspace_gmail_my_draft.md

 List draft messages in your mailbox.

-To query messages in any mailbox, use the `googleworkspace_gmail_draft` table.
+To query draft messages in any mailbox, use the `googleworkspace_gmail_draft` table.

 ## Examples